 • Creating an improved outdoor dining environment

-• Establishing new plantings and increase tree canopy by planting an additional 63 new trees
+• Establishing new plantings and increasing the tree canopy by planting approximately 60 new trees

 • Installing new paving and signage